elena563/CS50x/README.md

 #### Problem Set 2: Arrays and Functions
 - calculated points in Scrabble using arrays and loops.
 - evaluated reading grades of texts (Flesch-Kincaid score) using functions.
+- encrypted a message using a substitution cipher with an alphabetic key given by user.